Skip to main content

-This collection contains one Nov.
-13, 1824 letter from William G. Hunt, the founder of The National Banner.
-He writes to Abram Maury and John Fitzgerald of the Nashville Republican, inquiring about the identity of an anonymous writer who assailed Hunt.
+This collection contains a single letter from William G. Hunt, the founder of The National Banner newspaper, written on November 13, 1824.
+He writes to Abram Maury and John Fitzgerald of the Nashville Republican inquiring about the identity of an anonymous writer whose letter in the newspaper Hunt felt had been a "direct personal attack."

 Dates